aaronsaray/aaronsaray.com/README.md

 * Use `<!--more-->` to indicate the summary content

-* Use the paired tag `{{< call-out/header >}}` when adding content to headers of blog entries to denote some information about the entry but not part of it.
+* Use the paired tag `{{< header-call-out >}}` when adding content to headers of blog entries to denote some information about the entry but not part of it.
 It will not show up on the lists.

 * To refer to another blog entry, use the `ref` command - like so: `{{< ref "2023-03-01-requirements-documentation-examples-guidelines-rationale" >}}`